Edward Fenwick: Early life

-Edward Fenwick was born August 19, 1768 on the family plantation on the Patuxent River, in the Colony of Maryland to Colonel Ignatius Fenwick and Sarah Taney.
+Edward Fenwick was born August 19, 1768, on the family plantation on the Patuxent River, in the Colony of Maryland to Colonel Ignatius Fenwick and Sarah Taney.
 Colonel Fenwick was a military figure of the American Revolution and one of the early Catholic families of Maryland.
 At that time, Jesuit missionaries ministered to Maryland Catholics.
 His first cousin Benedict J. Fenwick, a Jesuit, became the second bishop of Boston; another cousin, Enoch Fenwick was also ordained a Jesuit priest and was eventually named president of Georgetown College.
 Many families sent their sons abroad to study, and at sixteen years of age, Edward was sent to the Dominican Holy Cross College in Bornem, near Antwerp, Belgium, where his uncle was a teacher.
 The school was under the jurisdiction of the English Province of Dominicans.

 In 1788 Fenwick joined the Dominican Order and entered the seminary at Bornem as a theological student, and chose the name, "Dominic".
 Edward Dominic Fenwick was ordained a priest on February 23, 1793 and became a professor at the Dominican College.
 When Belgium was invaded during the French Revolution, Fenwick was imprisoned, but later released upon proof of his American citizenship.
 The school re-located to Carshalton, England.
 Later, Fenwick taught at a Dominican school outside London.

-With the assistance of Luke Concanen, assistant to the Master of the Dominican Order, Fr.
-Fenwick received permission to return to the United States and to establish a Dominican college.
-He arrived in America in the autumn off 1804, accompanied by Friar Robert Angier.
-He was received by Bishop John Carroll, who suggested that Fr.
-Fenwick and the Dominicans who accompanied him should evangelize the vast regions of the United States west of the Appalachian Mountains, including the territories acquired in the 1803 Louisiana Purchase.
+With the assistance of Luke Concanen, assistant to the Master of the Dominican Order, Fenwick received permission to return to the United States and to establish a Dominican college.
+He arrived in America in the autumn of 1804, accompanied by Friar Robert Angier.
+He was received by Bishop John Carroll, who suggested that Fenwick and the Dominicans who accompanied him should evangelize the vast regions of the United States west of the Appalachian Mountains, including the territories acquired in the 1803 Louisiana Purchase.